networknt/light-4j/docs/content/tutorials/microservices.md

 these servers are not protected by OAuth2 JWT tokens as it is turned off by default in the generated code.

-Before we turn on the security, we need to have [undertow-oauth2](https://github.com/networknt/undertow-oauth2) server up and running so that these servers can get JWT token in real time.
+Before we turn on the security, we need to have [light-oauth2](https://github.com/networknt/light-oauth2) server up and running so that these servers can get JWT token in real time.

-The easiest way to run undertow-oauth2 server is through docker but let's build it locally this time.
+The easiest way to run light-oauth2 server is through docker but let's build it locally this time.

-Go to your working directory and clone the project and start it.
+Go to your working directory and go to the light-oauth2 folder cloned in the prepare stage.

 ```
-git clone git@github.com:networknt/light-oauth2.git
 cd light-oauth2
 mvn clean package exec:exec
 ```